 Mammary Glands.-These organs cannot be said to be fully developed until pregnancy has occurred, and has been followed by a period of lactation.
 In a primigravida (a woman in her first pregnancy) they undergo a series of changes, many of which persist after the glands have returned to their resting phase; the breasts of a parous woman who has suckled her children therefore differ greatly from those of a nullipara.
 The size of the mamma is very variable in healthy women, as are also the size and appearance of the nipple and areola.
 In a first pregnancy the whole gland increases in size, and undergoes a true hypertrophy, which affects not only the glandular acini, but also the connective-tissue stroma (Fig. 47).
 This hypertrophy is first recognisable clinically in the peripheral lobules of the gland, which become tense, nodular, and slightly tender to the touch.
 It usually appears at about the end of the second month, although it may be delayed until the fourth month.
 When the hypertrophy of the lobules is well marked, a little clear pale-yellow secretion can usually be expressed by gently compressing the base of the gland and squeezing it towards the nipple.
 The nipple and areola become more deeply pigmented, but this change varies much in intensity in women of different complexion, being more marked in brunettes than in blondes.
-Upon the areola a series of ten to twenty small non-pigmented nodules appear. consisting of enlarged sebaceous glands, and known as 'Montgomery's tubercles' (Fig. 48); they are not, however, invariably present.
-Usually the arcola becomes more prominent than normal.
+Upon the areola a series of ten to twenty small non-pigmented nodules appear, of enlarged consisting sebaceous glands, known as 'Montgomery's tubercles' (Fig. 48); they are not, however, invariably present.
+Usually the areola becomes more prominent than normal, and around it is formed an outer zone of irregular and less marked pigmentation, known as the secondary areola.
+As shown in Fig. 48, the secondary areola usually consists of a well-defined reticulum, forming a tesselated arrangement of pale quadrilateral areas enclosed in the meshes of a pigmented web.
+An increased vascular supply, indicated by dilated veins under the skin, accompanies the hypertrophy.
+Often towards the close of a first pregnancy the skin itself becomes stretched, and small patches of the cutis vera becoming thinned, give rise to the appearances known as striæ (see p.
+75).
+The secretion varies in character during pregnancy; when first seen it is usually a thin straw-coloured fluid resembling serum; later it becomes thicker, more opaque, and more distinctly yellow in colour.

-FIG. 47.-The Mamma in a late stage of Pregnancy, showing the Secondary Areola.
+Fig. 47.-The Mamma in a late stage of Pregnancy, showing the Secondary Areola.
 (Galabin and Blacker.)